 - The long, narrow wings of kestrels enable them to fly quickly.

-In the wild, American Kestrels eat insects, small mammals such as voles and mice, small birds, frogs, lizards, and snakes.
-At Cosley Zoo, the kestrels are fed mice, rats, and quail.
+In the wild, American kestrels eat insects, small mammals such as voles and mice, small birds, frogs, lizards, and snakes.
+At Cosley Zoo, the kestrels are fed meat such as mice, chicken, and quail.

-The American Kestrel is a cavity nester and nests in holes in trees, artificial nest boxes, or small spaces in buildings.
+The American kestrel is a cavity nester and nests in holes in trees, artificial nest boxes, or small spaces in buildings.
 Both males and females incubate the eggs, which hatch about 30 days after being laid.
 The normal clutch size is 3 to 5 young.
-The young grow very quickly, assuming adult weight in about two and a half weeks, and are able to fly about a month after hatching.
+The young grow very quickly, assuming adult weight in about 2½ weeks, and can fly about a month after hatching.

 Shelter and Space Needs

-American Kestrels are found in various environments, including parks, suburbs, open fields, forest edges, alpine zones, and deserts.
-In addition to requiring open space for hunting, American Kestrels need perches to hunt from, cavities for nesting, and a sufficient food supply.
+American kestrels are found in various environments, including parks, suburbs, open fields, forest edges, alpine zones, and deserts.
+In addition to requiring open space for hunting, kestrels need perches to hunt from, cavities for nesting, and a sufficient food supply.
 They can be found in both urban and rural areas, hunting along roadsides from telephone wires or trees or hovering over fields.

 Kestrels are an important part of the food chain, helping to keep populations of prey animals under control.
 They also eat animals such as mice that humans consider to be pests.